milos85vasic/Logger/README.md

 ```
 - Use
 ```
-logger.v(SomeClass::class, "This is a simple verbose log.")
+logger.v(tag, "This is a simple verbose log.")
 ```

 ## Console logger